yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_About.html.md

   ![alt text](/img/tutorial_img/unity_grow/overviewConversion.png "Conversion")

 This shows what percentage of your users make purchases in your game, rated your game, or connect with social networks, all according to the filters you chose at the top.
 For example, you can see that 1.8% of your users rated your game according to the filters chosen (All time, All countries, All devices).
-In comparison to the others, you're doing great, because the comparison statistic is 1.4%.
+In comparison to other games, you're doing great, because the benchmark is  1.4%.

 ### Countries & Devices